Whistleblowing - reporting a problem in the NHS

 The issue you raise needs to be one of public interest.
 This means that it affects other people, such as the general public.
 For example, if you work in the NHS, you might be concerned about patient safety or care, unsafe working conditions, fraud, or falsifying information about performance.

 If you’re a whistleblower, you shouldn’t be treated unfairly or lose your job because you reported the problem.
 Whistleblowers have legal protection from this type of treatment.
-Read more about unfair dismissal and whistleblowing.
+Read more about unfair dismissal.

 Whistleblowing in the NHS

-The Independent National Whistleblowing Officer (INWO) can carry out an independent external review of how the whistleblowing has been dealt with.
+The Independent National Whistleblowing Officer (INWO) can carry out an independent external review of how whistleblowing in the NHS in Scotland has been dealt with.
 This is usually after people have raised concerns within their workplace.

 You usually need to contact the INWO within 12 months of finding out about the problem.

-Anyone who provides services for the NHS can report a problem in their workplace.
+Anyone who provides services for the NHS in Scotland can report a problem in their workplace.
 This includes:

-Read the National Whistleblowing Standards on the INVO website.
+Read the National Whistleblowing Standards on the INWO website.

 Whistleblowing advice line